individuals, businesses, churches, civic groups, youth organisations.

 They feel that they are unable to leave their current situation.

-Educating and equipping everyone to understand, identify, and reduce the risk of human trafficking through programs like educational curriculum, prevention programs, and awareness campaigns.
+Educating and equipping everyone to understand, identify, and reduce the risk of human trafficking through programmes like educational curriculum, prevention programmes, and awareness campaigns.

-Partnering with authorities to secure the freedom of victims and the conviction of human traffickers through programs like hotlines, child advocacy centres, identification trainings, and legal support.
+Partnering with authorities to secure the freedom of victims and the conviction of human traffickers through programmes like hotlines, child advocacy centers, identification trainings, and legal support.

-Empowering survivors of human trafficking on their unique journey toward restoration and independence through programs like holistic aftercare, safe accommodation, and relocation services.
+Empowering survivors of human trafficking on their unique journey toward restoration and independence through programmes like holistic aftercare, safe accommodation, and relocation services.

 Stay in touch with freedom.